maximilianschmitt/next-auth/README.md

 ### pages/index.js

 The demo login page.
-Makes client-side AJAX requests to the API Proxy as well as server-side requests to the API in `getInitialProps()`.
+Makes client-side AJAX requests to the API Proxy as well as server-side requests to the API in `getServerSideProps()`.

 Client-side requests are made to `/api/proxy/*`.
 Server-side requests are made to `/api/*`.